JohnMMcD/FTCNJ_UltimateGoal/README.md

 ## NOTICE
 ## This is not the public repository!
+But thanks for browsing it.

 ~~This repository contains the public FTC SDK for the Ultimate Goal (2020-2021) competition season.~~